 Searching for fossils around Compton Bay

-The Isle of Wight is sometimes referred to as ‘Dinosaur Island’ because it has the richest source of dinosaur remains in Europe.
-The best place to go looking for fossils is on our coastline in Compton Bay.
+Many people call the Isle of Wight ‘Dinosaur Island’, because it has the richest source of dinosaur remains in Europe.
+In fact the best place to go looking for fossils on Dinosaur Island is on our coast, in Compton Bay.

-Some 125 million years ago this coast was a series of muddy lagoons where dinosaurs roamed.
-They left their footprints in the mud and their bones gradually became fossilised when they died.
+Around 125 million years ago this coast was a series of muddy lagoons, and dinosaurs roamed far and wide.
+They left their footprints in the mud, and sometimes when they died, their bones became fossilised.

-As the soft cliffs around Compton Bay erode because of water and wave action, dinosaur remains that have been trapped for millions of years fall down onto the beach.
-Over 20 different species of dinosaur have been recorded here, and some have been found nowhere else.
+When the sea water and strong waves erode the soft cliffs around Compton Bay, remains of dinosaurs that have been trapped for those millions of years suddenly fall down onto the beach.
+So far over 20 different species of dinosaur have been found here, and some of these have been found nowhere else in the world.

-Lignite (fossilised wood) is also black but less dense with no honeycomb.
-It leaves a black mark when scraped on a stone, whereas bones and flints don’t.
-Lignite is the commonest fossil on the beach.
-Lightning caused forest fires and the charred tree remains were washed down rivers to the coast.
+It is more common to find examples of lignite, which is fossilised wood.
+This is also black but it is less dense and there is no honeycomb pattern.
+Lignite leaves a black mark when scraped on a stone, whereas fossilised bones and flints don’t.
+Long ago, lightning storms caused forest fires and the charred tree remains were washed down rivers to the coast, they eventually ended up in the cliffs here as wood fossils.

 - Leave the footcasts for everyone to enjoy

-- No excavation – we protect the cliffs and beach so our permission is needed for serious investigations
+- No digging – we protect the cliffs and beach and our permission is needed for serious investigations